Trauma Informed Care in Nursing

 Cultural and Historical Sensitivity

-The entirety of the patient’s identity is surrounded in cultural and historical sensitivity.
-Not only does this encompass aspects such as race, gender, age, etc. but it also includes life experiences and relationships right down to the base familial associations.
+Cultural and historical sensitivity surrounds the patient’s entire identity.
+This encompasses aspects such as race, gender, age, and more, as well as life experiences and relationships down to the base familial associations.

-It also includes beliefs, core values and experiences in open spaces.
-When seeking healthcare, no matter the reason, all of these aspects of the patient’s identity are brought to the facility and laid in front of the healthcare team (1).
+It also includes beliefs, core values, and experiences in open spaces.
+When seeking healthcare, no matter the reason, all aspects of the patient’s identity are brought to the facility and laid before the healthcare team (1).

 Empowerment of Voice and Choice

-As discussed earlier in the peer support principle, empowerment is paramount in trauma informed care.
-Empowerment of voice and choice is perhaps the chief cornerstone and is present in all the other principles of trauma informed care.
-Trauma informed care empowers patients by making them feel heard and that their voice is important for their overall well-being.
+As discussed earlier in the peer support principle, empowerment is paramount in trauma-informed care.
+Empowerment of voice and choice is perhaps the chief cornerstone of all the other trauma-informed care principles.
+Trauma-informed care empowers patients by making them feel heard and letting them know their voices are essential for their well-being.

 Ask yourself...